Ferries to Sardinia

 You can reach all mainland ports with connections to Sardinia by car, motorhome, long-distance coach and train.
 In addition, the airports in Cagliari (Elmas) and Olbia (Costa Smeralda) are served throughout the year.

-ferries to Sardinia Experiences & Travelogues
+Ferries to Sardinia Experiences & Travelogues

 Teile deine Gedanken & Erfahrungen mit uns!